 Campus Dining believes that sustainability is about creating a better future by maintaining a balance between the human need to improve health and well‐being, and preserving natural resources and ecosystems on which we and future generations depend.
 That is why we are dedicated to keeping Auburn University, our thriving family and the earth truly nourished by using sustainable dining practices in all our venues; ranging from water conservation and waste reduction to locally‐sourced and organic food.

-The Auburn University Community Garden is currently managed by Academic Sustainability Programs, as an educational and community service to the campus.
-The garden is located on West Samford Avenue just past Wire Road, across from the Facilities complex, and is a short walk or bicycle ride from the center of campus.
+The Auburn University Community Garden is currently managed by the Campus Dining Office, as an educational and community service to the campus.
+The garden is located on West Samford Ave past Wire Rd and just before Shug Jordan Blvd, across from Auburn’s Facilities complex.
+It is a short walk or bicycle ride from the center of campus.

 Food preparation is the first area where Tiger Dining works to minimize waste.
 Trim Trax is a food waste reduction program used to track, measure and reduce the amount of food waste in our facilities on campus.
 By collecting food scraps in measurable containers, operational efficiency increases as food prep workers become more conscious about reducing food waste and its environmental impact.
 As an example, coffee grounds from our coffee shops and restaurants are collected in five-gallon buckets which are then donated to a local charity and recycled into a nearby community garden.
 This not only eliminates food waste and landfill space but also provides vital nutrients to enrich local soil.

 Serving food is the second area where Tiger Dining works diligently to minimize food waste.
 Many foods served in Tiger Dining locations are made to order.
 Patrons order custom sandwiches and salads, eliminating the need to remove unwanted toppings or condiments.
 This reduces a substantial amount of food waste.
 Tiger Dining also serves food and drink in biodegradable and eco-friendly containers to help minimize the impact on landfills.